 Send Luggage to Iceland

-It can be a lot of hassle dragging your luggage onto planes and public transportation.
+It can be a lot of hassle dragging your luggage onto planes and public transport.
 This can be avoided if you send your luggage to Iceland with Send My Bag.
 This is great if you are moving to Iceland for a long time and need lots of your things with you.
-Or, you may find it difficult traveling light when you go on vacation, in which case Send My Bag can help by taking care of your luggage for you and decidedly lightening your load when you travel.
+Or, you may find it difficult travelling light when you go on holiday, in which case Send My Bag can help by taking care of your luggage for you and decidedly lightening your load when you travel.
 To learn more about sending luggage to Iceland, visit our ‘How it works’ page, or our ‘FAQs’.